aimacode/aima-glossary/glossary.md

 ## sum of squared differences
 ## superpixels
 ## supervised learning

+In **supervised learning** the agent observes some example input-output pairs and learns a function that maps from input to output.

 ## support vector machine
 ## symmetry-breaking constraint
 ## synchro drive